Dongli99/Dongli99/README.md

 🌱 I'm learning software - AI 🤖 in Centennial College.

-❤️ I love both coding💻 and math🔢.
+❤️ My favorite are coding💻 and math🔢.

 🏖️ I'm playing around machine learning🧠, MERN🕸️, java☕, and more